ART27.13

 The CAReS Trial

 Currently, ART27.13 is the focus of a phase 1b/2a, randomized, placebo-controlled trial called the Cancer Appetite Recovery Study (CAReS Trial).
 The CAReS Trial aims to determine a safe and effective dose as well as activity of ART27.13 in terms of lean body mass, weight gain, and improvement of anorexia.
-CAReS is currently enrolling patients at numerous sites.
+CAReS currently has 18 sites in five countries participating.

 References: